Ibagué: Geography

 Ibagué is located in the Colombian Andean region, in the center of the department of Tolima, surrounded by mountains on all sides with the exception of a plateau which extends to the east.

 Volcanism

 Ibagué lies within the Andean Volcanic Belt.
 It has two active volcanoes in its immediate vicinity: the Nevado del Tolima, 28 km NW of the city, and the Cerro Machín, 17 km west of the city center but still within the Municipality of Ibagué.
 The city is one access point to Los Nevados National Park, the other being Manizales.

-Cerro Machín has been dormant for the last 800 years, but seismological activity has been registered recently causing several earthquakes.
+Cerro Machín has been dormant for the last 800 years, but seismological activity has been registered recently causing several earthquakes, and in 2007 a 400 meters steam column from the crater.
 The volcano is classified as "III – Changes in behavior of volcanic activity" by Ingeominas, the Colombian Institute for Geology and Mining.
 A map of menaced areas has been published indicating that in the event of an eruption the city of Ibagué would not be affected despite its proximity to the volcano.